-With so much probiotic talk, today I wanted to share all about prebiotics.
+With so much probiotic talk, today I wanted to share all about prebiotics and give you what I believe to be are the best prebiotics supplements.

-You must first make sure your gut bacteria is mostly balanced before introducing a lot of prebiotics.
+You must first make sure your gut flora is mostly balanced before introducing a lot of prebiotics.

 Long term, prebiotics are absolutely important.